-Tick Boxes can help you in different ways to organize your data.
-We can use Tick (✓) Boxes to indicate the status of activities in a list.
-You can find below 10 useful Tick Box tips and tricks in Google Sheets that I’ve come across.
-I hope you will find it useful.
+Tick Boxes can help you organize your data in various ways.
+You can use Tick (✓) Boxes to indicate the status of activities in a list.
+Below, you’ll find 10 useful Tick Box tips and tricks in Google Sheets that I’ve come across.
+I hope you find them helpful!

-The Tick Box in the Google Sheets is interactive.
-When checked it indicates TRUE, which means “Yes” the activity is completed or the answer is correct.
-By default it’s FALSE.
+The Tick Box in Google Sheets is interactive.
+When checked, it indicates TRUE

 2. Count Checked and Unchecked Cells